IBM/predict-opioid-prescribers/README.md

 ## Flow

 1. Log in to or start a DSX account.
-2. Upload the data as a data assett into DSX.
+2. Upload the data as a data asset into DSX.
 3. Start a notebook in DSX.
-4. Input the data into your notebook from your data assetts.
+4. Input the data into your notebook from your data assets.
 5. Explore the data with python pandas and Pixie Dust.
 6. Train machine learning models with scikit learn.
 7. Evaluate their prediction performance.